Major fall storms to produce heavy snow in West, severe weather in central states

 A couple of isolated strong to severe thunderstorms are possible across the Mississippi Valley on Monday, though they will probably be tamer than on Sunday.

 By Tuesday, when the second storm enters the Plains, the atmosphere will reload, with additional rotating thunderstorms likely in central and western Oklahoma and parts of the Texas Panhandle and central Lowlands.
-Oklahoma City, Lawton and Woodward, Okla., as well as Wichita Falls, Tex., and the Interstate 44 and Highway 287 corridors could be in line for hazardous weather.
+Oklahoma City, Lawton and Woodward, Okla., as well as Wichita Falls, Tex., and the Interstate 44 and Highway 287 corridors, could be in line for hazardous weather.

 Heavy rainfall possible

-The pair of systems will bring multiple rounds of heavy rainfall to the central United States next week, beginning this weekend, when a widespread 1.5 to 2.5 inches of rain will fall across North Dakota.
+The pair of systems will bring multiple rounds of heavy rainfall to the central United States next week, beginning this weekend, when a widespread 1.5 to 2.5 inches will fall across North Dakota.
 Dry conditions leading up to the rainfall, however, may mitigate the risk of flooding.

 “Perhaps some heavy rain is possible at times, although the overall threat of flooding remains uncertain at this time given the long duration of the rain and the antecedent dry conditions,” wrote the National Weather Service in Bismarck.